Alice Austen Park

-For most of her life, Alice Austen, a groundbreaking photographer, lived in the house now preserved on the grounds of this small Staten Island park.
+For most of her life, Alice Austen (1866-1952), a groundbreaking lesbian photographer, lived in the house now preserved on the grounds of this small Staten Island park.
 The old mansion, parts of which date back to the late 17th century, preserves a sense of old New York.
-The photographs displayed inside the house document the vast range of experiences in Victorian New York, including exciting innovations like bicycles being enjoyed by the middle class alongside quarantine stations in which masses of new immigrants were housed on the way into their new country.
+The photographs displayed inside the house document a vast range of experiences in Victorian New York.
+Alice produced over 7,000 photographs of a rapidly changing New York City, making significant contributions to photographic history, documenting New York’s immigrant populations, Victorian women’s social activities, and the natural and architectural world of her travels.

 The picturesque grounds look over Buono Beach, a peaceful strip of land bordering the New York Bay.
 Together, the mansion and waterfront make a lovely detour from the busy 21st century.